Social group: Primary groups

-Social groups
+Task groups

 Social groups are also small groups but are of moderate duration.
 These groups often form due to a common goal.
 In this type of group, it is possible for outgroup members (i.e., social categories of which one is not a member) to become ingroup members (i.e., social categories of which one is a member) with reasonable ease.
 Social groups, such as study-groups or coworkers, interact moderately over a prolonged period of time.

 Collectives

 In contrast, spontaneous collectives, such as bystanders or audiences of various sizes, exist only for a very brief period of time and it is very easy to become an ingroup member from an outgroup member and vice versa.
 Collectives may display similar actions and outlooks.

 Categories

 Categories consist of individuals that are similar to one another in a certain way; members of this group can be permanent ingroup members or temporary ingroup members.
 Examples of categories include groups with the same ethnicity, gender, religion, or nationality.
 This group is generally the largest type of group.